mlmorg/jquery.batch/README.md

   $.post('/users/1', { name: 'Joe Strummer' });
 }).send();
 ```

+Rather than sending the two requests individually, the data for each individual
+request would be serialized and sent as a single request to the server
+following the configuration settings described below.

 Requests can also be added to a batch dynamically at any point by using the
 `add` method: